- Continuing Education

-As noted earlier, idiosyncrasy is an unusual reaction of any intensity observed in a small number of the individuals.
+As noted earlier, idiosyncrasy is an unpredictable reaction of any intensity observed in a small number of the individuals.
 1,4 When a drug produces its usual effect on a person at an unexpectedly high dose, the patient is said to be hyporeactive.
 When a drug produces its effect at an unexpectedly low dosage, the patient is said to be hyperreactive.
-Some of this diversity in response rates can be attributed to differences in the rate of drug metabolism by the various CYP450 enzymes.
+Some of this diversity in response rates can be attributed to differences in the rate of drug metabolism by the various cytochrome P450 enzymes.

 For example, codeine, a pro-drug, is metabolized by demethylation into morphine, its active metabolite, by the cytochrome P450 isoenzyme CYP2D6.20 Isoenzyme CYP2D6 is subject to genetic polymorphism.
 Up to 10% of patients are poor metabolizers of codeine and do not experience analgesia in response to treatment with codeine.
 Another 10% of the patients are rapid metabolizers of codeine, i.e., they rapidly convert codeine to morphine and may experience severe toxicity (including death), even with therapeutic doses.